 Some critics have unfairly dismissed Gold as lackluster and uninspired.
 Granted, it’s not a huge Hollywood production, but it has heart.
 Bryce Dallas Howard gives a good performance as Kenny Wells’ girlfriend Kay, who seems enamored with Wells’ enormous dreams but ultimately just wants to live a simple, quiet life.
 Though it flew under the radar, the film grossed $3.47 million in its opening weekend.
 It’s definitely the best movie I’ve seen so far this year.

-Posted on January 31, 2017, in Film and Television, Reviews and tagged Adventure, Bryce Dallas Howard, Drama, Edgar Ramírez, Film, Gold, Indonesia, John Zinman, Matthew McConaughey, Movies, Nevada, Patrick Massett, Prospecting, Stephen Gaghan, Thriller, Wall Street.
+Posted on January 31, 2017, in Film and Television, Movies, Reviews and tagged Adventure, Bryce Dallas Howard, Drama, Edgar Ramírez, Film, Gold, Indonesia, John Zinman, Matthew McConaughey, Movies, Nevada, Patrick Massett, Prospecting, Stephen Gaghan, Thriller, Wall Street.
 Bookmark the permalink.
 Leave a comment.